algorandfoundation/xGov/Proposals/xgov-203.md

 - Promote an accessible, secure, more transparent, and inclusive launchpad participation process.
 We are not planning to release a utility token for the launchpad, therefor there - will be no whales that receive preferential access.
 We want to ensure a broad distribution of tokens from each launch to aid the long term sustainability of each launched projects
 - The launchpad fills a key missing component within the Algorand ecosystem that inhibits adoption by new developers and projects.
 - As the launchpad is where new projects present themselves, it acts as a key entry point for new users to Agorand.
 Consequently. we are building the product with a high user-experience to ensure that users receive a good impression of what the Algorand ecosystem has to offer.

+## Additional Info
+We look forward to collaborating with developers and partners to bring a wider range of Algorand projects to the ecosystem.
+Projects interested in the launchpad or partnerships can contact us at: hi@everyone.space